-ISBN 978-1-874280-13-2, xxx + 381 pp, €20, paperback, 1998 The Edith Œnone Somerville archive in Drishane.
+ISBN 978-1-874280-13-2, xxx + 381 pp, €20, paperback, 1998 Guides to sources and repositories The Edith Œnone Somerville archive in Drishane.
 A catalogue and an evaluative essay Otto Rauchbauer, editor

 Writer, artist, farmer and suffragette activist Edith Œnone Somerville (1858-1949) left over 3,800 items at her family home in Drishane.
 Co.
 Cork.
 This is an indispensable catalogue to the Edith Œnone Somerville Archive - a collection that includes letters, account books, diary entries, illustrations, photographs and press cuttings dating from the late nineteenth and early twentieth centuries.